How to optimize Umbraco and make it a bit more efficient

 There is a how to migrate SDF database to Sql Server post on Nicola Ayan’s blog.
 I created an extensive how-to in Dutch: SqlCe-database omzetten naar SQL Server.
 You can easily Google translate that article.

 Having your SqlCe database file converted to SQL Server has the great advantage you now can save your sessions in that database too!
-No more InProc sessions that are lost after application restarts (application pool recycles), but Out-of-Process sessions, properly saved in an SQL Server database or table (the latter in my case).
+No more InProc sessions that are lost after application restarts (application pool recycles), but Out-of-Process sessions, properly saved in an SQL Server database.

-I have a how to configure SQLServer sessionState for Umbraco post ready for you.
+Protip: learn how to configure SQLServer sessionState for Umbraco.

 Out of the box, an Umbraco website runs pretty great.
 But the default configuration makes it read from and write to disk a lot.
 Too much if you’d ask me.
 That is unnecessary, particularly if you don’t use some of the information provided, the log4net logs for example.
-This post gave you some pointers to optimize Umbraco’s performance, especially if you host dozens or hundreds Umbraco sites on a single server or web-farm.
+This post gave you some pointers to optimize Umbraco performance, especially if you host dozens or hundreds sites on a single server or web-farm.

-Let me know if this post helped you in optimizing your Umbraco site!
+Let me know if this post helped you in optimizing your website!
 But be careful though, different optimization tips may be valid for different Umbraco versions.
 Always test first before putting your changes it into production.